- Atrial Myxoma Surgery Pictures

 If you require heart surgery, there are other options besides traditional surgery, that prevent the typical side effects of pain and have long recovery times.
 Dr. Ciuffo can operate on elderly, high-risk, and even “inoperable” patients who need this surgery.
 Dr. Ciuffo and his staff are more than willing to answer any questions or address any concerns you may have about this type of procedure, so do not hesitate to ask!

-The differences between minimally invasive heart surgery and traditional heart surgery are that with traditional cardiac surgery, patients expect doctors to cut into their breast bone, use a heart-lung machine, and require the use of blood transfusions.
+Traditional cardiac surgery requires doctors to cut into the patient’s breast bone, use a heart-lung machine, and requires blood transfusions.
+Luckily there is a minimally invasive heart surgery opion.
 Minimally invasive heart surgery does not require the use of any of these steps during surgery and allows for patients who are elderly, frail, or high-risk to have a fast and easy recovery.
 Dr. Ciuffo is focused on ensuring his patients return to their normal lifestyle as quickly as possible.

 Advantages of a Minithoracotomy (Minimally Invasive Heart Surgery)